Harmonic Convolutional Networks based on Discrete Cosine Transform: Conclusion

 \section{Conclusion}

-We have presented a novel approach to explicitly incorporate spectral information from DCT into CNN models.
-We have empirically evaluated the use of our harmonic blocks with the well-established state-of-the-art CNN architectures, and shown that our approach improves results (e.g. accuracy \& complexity) for a range of applications including image classification, segmentation and boundary detection.
-We also ascertain that harmonic networks can be efficiently set-up by converting the pretrained CNN baselines.
+We have presented a novel approach to explicitly incorporate spectral information extracted via DCT into CNN models.
+We have empirically evaluated the use of our harmonic blocks with the well-established state-of-the-art CNN architectures, and shown that our approach improves results for a range of applications including image classification (0.7-1.2\% accuracy on ImageNet), object detection (0.7-1.1 AP on Pascal VOC and MS COCO) and semantic segmentation (1.1\% IoU on Pascal VOC).
+We further establish that the memory footprint of harmonic nets is similar and the computational complexity increases only slightly when compared to the standard convolutional baseline architectures.
+We ascertain that harmonic networks can be efficiently set-up by converting the pretrained CNN baselines.
 The use of DCT allows one to order the harmonic block parameters by their significance from the most relevant low frequency to less important high frequencies.
 This enables efficient model compression by parameter truncation with only minor degradation in the model performance.
-This has been shown to be particularly useful for tasks with limited training samples~\cite{Ulicny19}.
+Current efforts aim at investigating robustness of harmonic networks and at compressing weights according to correlations across filters in depth direction.